TechBeauty/social-links-profile/README.md

 ### What I learned

-I discovered that inline styling is useful for swiftly altering the design of a word or sentence, while employing Cascading Style Sheets is particularly beneficial for styling divs or sections within the HTML framework.
+I discovered that inline styling is useful for swiftly altering the design of a word or sentence while employing Cascading Style Sheets is particularly beneficial for styling divs or sections within the HTML framework.

 Check out some of the code snippets below: